ryantwt07/python-math-calculator-a-/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My commits have been verified and signed by GitHub.
 - [ ] My commits are not repeated and should be the only one in this repository,
 - [ ] My commits should not in any shape, way or form, breach any Terms of Conditions of GitHub
+- [ ] All committers have signed the CLA.
+= [ ] All commits must pass the CLA check and other checks provided.

 ### Description